 We all know that wood and wooden spoons have been in use in traditional cooking since the recording of time, and is still in use in many countries.
 There are certainly practical uses of wooden equipment versus other materials such as plastic (nylon) and stainless steel.
 Such as heat conduction, no reaction to acidic foods and they do not scratch pots.

 There has been a long-standing opinion that wooden equipment is less hygienic than other materials.
-There has also been a recent change in perception that wood is in fact better than the other materials discussed above.
+A recent change in perception that wood is, in fact, better than the other materials discussed above.

-There are many articles that cover this topic, and the common theme seems to be:
+Several articles cover this topic, and the common theme seems to be: